 - Optional on-site airport meet-and-greet

-- Three-day orientation – an introduction to Spanish culture, your academic program, and the city, plus practical information about living in your host city
+- Orientation – an introduction to Chilean culture, your academic program, and the city, plus practical information about living in your host city

 - Full-time program leadership and support in your host city

 - Excursions and/or Study Tours

 - Insurance and other travel benefits, with CIEE iNext